8 Reasons Why Solar Power Isn’t Saving You Much Money

 5) Not Using Enough Power During The Day

-Almost everyone has a fridge (or 3) running 24×7 that can’t be turned off, but what about your washing machine, clothes dryer, dish washer, pool pump, electric hot water system, garden reticulation system, etc?
+Almost everyone has a fridge (or 3) running 24×7 that can’t be turned off, but what about your washing machine, clothes dryer, dish washer, pool pump, electric hot water system or garden reticulation system?

-Note: Surprisingly, some people still don’t realise that solar doesn’t work at night time, and also go hard on the electricity use at night.
-Our suggestion is to always be mindful of excess power use and try to either cut down on it or – if possible – switch it to day time.
+Surprisingly, some people still don’t realise that solar doesn’t work at nighttime.
+For 9-5 workers your energy consumption is undoubtably going to be higher during low solar output periods.
+Always be mindful of excess power use and try to either cut down on it or – if possible – switch it to daytime.

 6) Misreading Your Power Bill